 MailChimp email creation is quick and easy due to the “drag and drop” nature of the platform.
 Emails can be created using predesigned templates or custom templates and images can be resized and edited directly in the platform.

-If you are willing to deal with the double opt-in limitation, or use a third party to change it, MailChimp offers great value for the price.
+Overall, MailChimp offers great value for the price.
 You can get started with a “Forever Free” MailChimp account here.

 Constant Contact offers numerous features, including robust autoresponders and customizable email templates.